eclipse-che4z/che-che4z-lsp-for-hlasm/docs/Analyzer-pages/HLASM-context-tables.md

 ### COPY

-HLASM context stores visited COPY members in the *copy strorage*.
+HLASM context stores visited COPY members in the *copy storage*.

-COPY member definition is much more simple than the macro definition as it does not hold any more semantic information than the sequence of statements (the definition itself).
+The COPY member definition is much more simple than the macro definition as it does not hold any more semantic information than the sequence of statements (the definition itself).

-When copy is visited, copy member invocation is created and pushed in the copy stack of last entry of the *source stack*.
+When a copy is visited, a copy member invocation is created and pushed in the copy stack of the last entry of the *source stack*.

-### Source stack and Processing stack
+### Source Stack and Processing Stack

-This stacks are responsible for the nests of opened files (source stack) and what they are opened for (processing stack).
+These stacks are responsible for the nests of opened files (source stack) and what they are opened for (processing stack).
 As the relation of source entry and processing entry is one-to-many, the information is stored in two arrays rather than one.

-When [[statement processor|statement processors]] is changed (e.g. macro or copy definition is processed, lookahead is needed, ...), this information is stored in the processing stack.
+When [[statement processor]]s are changed (e.g. when a macro or copy definition is processed, or a lookahead is needed), this information is stored in the processing stack.
 If a new file is opened during this change then source stack is updated as well.

-Source stack contains:
+The source stack contains the following:

 -   *Source file identifier*

 -   *Copy stack* – the nest of copy calls active for the source file.

--   *Processed statement location* – data that locates last processed statement in the source file.
+-   *Processed statement location* – data that locates the last processed statement in the source file.

-Processing stack contains *processing kind*.
+The processing stack contains the *processing kind*.

-The reasoning of organizing this two stacks in such a way is:
+The reason behind organizing these two stacks in such a way is:

-1. Context has enough information to fully reconstruct the statement.
+1. The context has enough information to fully reconstruct the statement.

-2. Easy retrieval of the correct copy stack for copy statement provider.
+2. Ease of retrieval of the correct copy stack for a copy statement provider.

-### ID storage
+### ID Storage

 ID storage holds the string identifiers that are used by the open-code.
 It stores the string and retrieves a pointer.
 It is guaranteed that if two different strings with the same value are passed to the storage, the resulting pointers are equal.

 It simplifies work with IDs and saves space.

-### Variable symbols
+### Variable Symbols

-In HLASM language, variable symbol is general term for symbols beginning with ampersand.
+In HLASM language, a variable symbol is a general term for symbols beginning with an ampersand.
 However, they can be separated into several structures that capture a common behavior:

--   *SET symbols* – represent HLASM SET symbols.
+-   *SET symbols*

--   *System variables* – represent HLASM system variables.
+-   *System variables*

--   *Macro parameters* – represent HLASM macro parameters.
+-   *Macro parameters*

-They inherit common abstract ancestor *variable symbol*.
+They inherit the *variable symbol* as a common abstract ancestor.
 SET symbols are further divided into *SETA*, *SETB* and *SETC* symbols.
 Macro parameters are divided into *keyword* and *positional* parameters (see the picture below).
-They are stored in respective storage (global storage, scope stack, macro definition) that determines their scope.
+They are stored in whichever storage determines their scope (global storage, scope stack, macro definition).

 <img src="img/variable_arch.svg" alt="The inheritance of variable symbols." />

-### LSP context
+### LSP Context

-The LSP context serves as the collection point for the data needed to answer the LSP requests.
-It is a part of the HLASM context to be able to pass on the LSP data between different parsed files.
+The LSP context serves as the collection point for the data needed to answer LSP requests.
+It is part of the HLASM context to be able to pass on LSP data between different parsed files.

 The [[LSP data collector]] stores its values inside the LSP context tables.

-### Ordinary assembly context
+### Ordinary Assembly Context

 The above described structures aimed to describe the high-level part of the language (code generation).
 As we move closer to the resulting object code of the source file, the describing structures get complicated.
-Therefore, HLASM context contains object storing just this part of the processing.
+Therefore, HLASM context contains an object storing just this part of the processing.

 <img src="img/ord_ctx_arch.svg" alt="The composition of ordinary assembly context" />